wallaby-finance/docs-wallaby/source/FAQ/07_FAQ.rst

 Which rewards get compounded?
 ==================================
 Currently all the farms get compounded except for the Wallaby Staking farm and the Wallaby-WHT farm.
 The Wallaby rewards that come out of all pools, currently are not compounded.
-Only the MDX and flip rewards are auto-compounded.
+Only the MDX and LPT rewards are auto-compounded.

 What is the Fee Structure?
 ===============================